-Our E-Newsletter is in the kick a tire, light a fire stage, I' m just formulating theplan and starting to work out some of the technical details and experimenting with some software and other internet related matters before we officially launch the project.
-We' II start slowly and begin sending the Enewsletter to selected individuals during a trial phase.
+Our E-Newsletter is in the kick a tire, light a fire stage, I'm just formulating the plan and starting to work out some of the technical details and experimenting with some software and other internet related matters before we officially launch the project.
+We'll start slowly and begin sending the E-newsletter to selected individuals during a trial phase.
 Everyone will continue to receive the hard copy newsletter through the USPS until we feel secure in getting the E-newsletter out successfully to everyone who wants it in the digital format.
-I' II work on the project and as I told the other officers, I' m committing myself and setting a one year deadline to have the E-newsletter up and running for those of you who want it.
+I'll work on the project and as I told the other officers, I'm committing myself and setting a one year deadline to have the E-newsletter up and running for those of you who want it.
 The whole idea may crash and burn but we want to give it a try.

-Some Technical Details: Each quarter, or sooner, those of you with a computer and an a ctive and current email address will receive a simple email from me with a (.PDF) file attached.
+Some Technical Details: Each quarter, or sooner, those of you with a computer and an active and current email address will receive a simple email from me with a (.PDF) file attached.
 Clicking on the icon in the attachment line of the email will open that attachment up into an easy to read issue of the newsletter.
 This E-newsletter will look like a printed sheet on your screen and if you want a hard copy you can easily print out the whole issue or just one page or part of page.
 More on the details later.
 Many organizations have started to reach their membership base through the digital medium of emails with attached PDF.
 Portable Document Format is a way to transport documents like our newsletter for on-screen reading of printed documents.
 The newsletter can also contain active links, like to our web site, or to other interesting and related military sites or home pages, when you click on the link the site will open in a separate browser window.
 The newsletter can have color pictures, color graphics and many other features including sound.
 But, that is in the future when I get further into the process.
-Other advantages in u sing PDF is that we will be a ble to send out a b rief newsletter as often as we need to, more often even than the quarter year standard, all keep the you the membership informed on issues or events of importance.
+Other advantages in using PDF is that we will be able to send out a brief newsletter at a moments notice if we need to get in touch with everyone in a hurry or I can sent the full blown newsletter as often as we need to, more often even than the quarter year standard, all keep the you the membership informed on issues or events of importance.
 More later.
-Editor